 You don’t need more eyes on final receipts or in-depth oversight from finance to reduce payment errors.
-Instead, opt for a system that allows you set up control account codes and account ledgers, or designated identifiers for each vendor or business you work with.
+Instead, opt for a payment automation system that allows you set up control account codes and account ledgers, or designated identifiers for each vendor or business you work with.

 Individual control account codes solve a number of payment-error problems.
 They automatically classify invoices and receipts to the right account, then input detailed information into an account ledger that can be referenced later.
 They automatically flag or even reject vendor statements with duplicate invoice numbers.
 They code invoices immediately into any account-specific files and make sure those files are accessible to appropriate AP employees.

 They can also calculate vendor-specific discounts and credits and apply them appropriately.
 What’s more, they help you check off orders after they’ve been paid in full, simplifying the oversight of expense lines and making sure finances are flowing to the right account, always.

 Learn about the Differences Between Accrued Expenses and Accounts Payable

 Solution: Personnel With Clearly Defined AP Roles Working in One Software

 This solution may seem obvious, yet less than 20 percent of companies in a 2016 MasterCard survey noted they had a complete, uncomplicated e-invoice system all personnel felt confident with.